-Afghanistan explosion: Blast kills 80 near diplomatic area
+Afghanistan explosion: Blast kills 90 near diplomatic area

 "Frantic relatives were mobbing casualty lists and the arriving ambulances looking for news.
 Several of the wounded who were able to talk to me described utter destruction and chaos after the blast.
 All over streets blocks away people were cleaning up broken glass."

-Emergency workers were still pulling bodies from under the rubble and that a number of buildings had collapsed.
+Emergency workers were still pulling bodies from under the rubble and several buildings had collapsed.

+"I heard a very loud bang and then I don't remember what happened next," said survivor Wasim Shah, 40, from a hospital bed, his head bandaged.
+"The waves of the explosion were so powerful that you can see a lot of people in the hospital wounded by shattered windows and collapsed walls."

 Facebook activated its Safety Check feature in Kabul following the attack.

-Note: This story has been updated to correct the spelling of Fahim Hashimy's name.